Looking to benefit from mentor sentences and interactive notebook activities, perhaps together?

 No matter the grade level, using interactive pieces for studying mentor sentences has proven effective for me.

 (For reference, my son is in fourth grade, and he is fanatical about the Percy Jackson series.
-We modeled these interactive notebook pieces together using mentor sentences that we pulled from the first book).
+We modeled these interactive notebook pieces together using mentor sentences that we pulled from the first book.)
+If you are interested in grammar activities I made for Ty a few years ago, you may want to read elementary grammar lessons.

 These interactive notebook pieces in the pictures below will work for any novel or short story, though.